 Post-Summer Institute Activities: 5-8 hours/week.
 Activities include: monthly webinars, mid-year and final-year reports and reflections, leadership-related activities, and project-related work.

 Western University students should send the personal statement, CV/resume, a copy of your transcript(s), and the names and contact information of two referees as one pdf package to Kait Saxton (firstname.lastname@example.org).

 Step Two: Interview

+The final step is the interview, which will occur over Skype and/or in person.
 During the interview, you will be asked two sets of questions.
 The first set will be in regards to your past experiences and what you hope to achieve from the program.
 The second set of questions will ask you to propose an innovative solution to a complex health challenge (not necessarily exclusive to mental health) affecting a marginalized community.
 These solutions should clearly define the target population, existing challenge/situation, proposed solution, implementation model and expected impact.